 We gathered information about any trends or emerging risks, significant changes in organizations, information systems complexity, prior audits/results, and obtained input from key senior management regarding high risk areas.
 We also reviewed the new and developing information being provided to the University from the President and Provost offices over the last twelve months.
 We then evaluated both the financial and budgetary data for all audit units identified and updated our current risk assessment model and related risk rankings identified during the last few years.

-The above risk factors were then grouped to determine likelihood and impact, and arrive at an overall risk ranking, creating the heat map shown on page 4.
+The above risk factors were then grouped to determine likelihood and impact, and arrive at an overall risk ranking.